rochus-keller/Oberon/README.md

 ![Oberon+ IDE Screenshot](http://software.rochus-keller.ch/obxide_0.7.13.png)

-### Oberon+ to LuaJIT bytecode compiler

-- Generates LuaJIT 2.0 compatible bytecode
-- The full Oberon+ language including the Oakwood libraries are supported
-- The SYSTEM module is not supported
-- The TRAP() and TRAPIF(condition:BOOLEAN) bult-in procedures let you escape to the debugger
-- FFI with dedicated Oberon+ language constructs for C library integration

 ### Oberon+ to CIL/ECMA-335 assembly and IL compiler

 - Generates either IL assembly language or assembly binaries compatible with ECMA-335/ISO 23271:2012